signaldust/bunny-jit/README.md

 When a new label is create with `Proc::newLabel()` the number and types of incoming arguments to the block are fixed to those contained in `env` and when jumps are emitted, we check that the contents of `env` are compatible (same number of values of same types).
-When `Proc::emitLabel()` is generate code for the label, we replace the contents of `env` with fresh phi-values.
-So even though we only handle SSA values, the contents of `env` behave essentially like regular variables (eg. "assignments" can simply store a new SSA value into `env`).
+When `Proc::emitLabel()` is called to generate code for the label, we replace the contents of `env` with fresh phi-values.
+So even though we only handle SSA values, elements of `env` behave essentially like regular variables (eg. "assignments" can simply store a new SSA value into `env`).